 - 32. The Council's Redundancy Policy applies equally to all permanent employees regardless of their grade.
 A redundancy payment will be paid to an employee when their post is made redundant and there are no suitable redeployment opportunities.
 The Redundancy Policy is at Appendix F. - 33.
-For all permanent employees where there is the option for early retirement, the Council's Statement of Pensions Policy will apply.
-Appendix G. This Policy is only used on those occasions when there can be demonstrated savings to the Council in releasing an employee early. - 34.
-The Government is proposing to introduce a cap on the total value of exit payments in the public sector of £95,000 enacted through the Enterprise Bill 2015-16.
-Regulations are still awaited and expected to be implemented during 2018.
-Council policies and procedures will be updated accordingly.
+For all permanent employees where there is the option for early retirement, the Council's Statement of Pensions Policy will apply (Appendix G).
+This Policy is only used on those occasions when there can be demonstrated savings to the Council in releasing an employee early.

+34. The Restriction of Public Sector Exit Payments Regulations 2020 which introduced a cap on the total value of exit payments in the public sector of £95,000 were revoked in February 2021.
+However, HM Treasury have indicated that they will bring forward further reform in due course.
+Council policies and procedures will be updated accordingly once any further regulations are introduced.